pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

     os.membarrier()  # C1
     for record in records:
         gen = record.help.pin_or_gen.load_acquire()
+        # Help this record by populating its helped value.
         if gen < 0:
             # XXX: How do we know this is safe?!
             value = record.help.cell.load_relaxed().load_acquire()